 Baltimore, MD 21205

-Dr. Hua is a research associate in the F.M.
-Kirby Center at Kennedy Krieger Institute.
-He also holds a joint appointment as a research associate in the Russell H. Morgan Department of Radiology at Johns Hopkins University.
+Dr. Hua is an associate professor in the F.M.
+Kirby Research Center for Functional Brain Imaging at Kennedy Krieger Institute.
+He also holds a joint appointment as an associate professor in the Russell H. Morgan Department of Radiology at Johns Hopkins University.

 Dr. Hua received his master's (2005) and doctoral (2009) degrees in biomedical engineering and electrical engineering at the Johns Hopkins University.
 His doctoral training centered on the development of novel MRI technologies for in vivo physiological imaging in the brain, such as protein content and cerebral blood volume.